Violation of Academic Integrity Policy

 - Extenuating circumstances will be considered for each individual case.
 Counseling may be recommended.

 If a student believes that the determination of a violation is made in error or that the sanction is inappropriate, the student may request a review by the Provost.
-A written request for review should be delivered by email or hard copy to the Provost within a reasonable time, generally within two (2) weeks of the notification of sanctions (or two weeks into the next semester if the sanctions were imposed less than two weeks before the last day of a semester).
+A written request for review should be delivered by email to the Provost’s office within a reasonable time, generally within two (2) weeks of the notification of sanctions (or two weeks into the next semester if the sanctions were imposed less than two weeks before the last day of a semester).

 Following filing of the written request for review, the Provost will conduct an independent investigation, including interviewing all parties and any witnesses deemed relevant and material to the issues raised, and shall make a final determination in the matter and notify all parties of the final decision, in writing, within two (2) weeks.
 Either party shall have the further right to appeal the decision of the Provost to the President.
 The appeal shall be in writing, setting forth the reasons the decision of the Provost should not be carried out and specifically setting forth the grounds for such appeal.
 This request must be made within ten (10) days after receiving the written decision.